aws-neuron/aws-neuron-sdk/neuron-intro/maintenance-policy.rst

   During the maintenance phase, AWS limits Dependency Software version to address critical bug fixes and security issues only.
 There is no minimum Maintenance period.

-  This phase is optional and AWS will reserve the right to skip it for specific  SDK Dependency Software products.
+  This phase is optional and AWS will reserve the right to skip it for specific Dependency Software products.

 - **End-of-Support (Phase 4)**

-  When an SDK reaches end-of support, it will no longer receive updates or releases.
+  When a Dependency Software version reaches end-of support, it will no longer receive updates or releases.
 Previously published releases will continue to be available via Conda or Pip packages.
 Use of an SDK which has reached end-of-support is done at the user’s discretion.
 We recommend users to upgrade to the new major version.

   When a Dependency Software version reaches end-of support, it will no longer receive critical bugfixes and security patches.
 Previously published Dependency Software versions will continue to be available via Neuron SDK Conda or Pip packages.